 By honouring excellence in distance education, COL gives due recognition to remarkable achievements and endeavours to benefit those who seek to emulate examples of good practice in the field.
-COL's Excellence in Distance Education Awards (EDEA) acknowledge that excellence is being achieved at many points in the learning process: at the institutional level, in the development of learning materials and in terms of individual educator and student attainment.
+COL's EDEA acknowledges the distinction achieved at many points in the learning process: at the institutional level, in the development of learning materials, and in terms of a learner’s experiences.

-EDEA have become a highly prized and sought after recognition of achievement by institutions/organisations and individuals around the Commonwealth and are presented every three years during each Pan-Commonwealth Forum on Open Learning (PCF).
+EDEA are highly valued by the recipients and considered as recognition of achievement by institutions/organisations and individuals around the Commonwealth.
+They are presented every three years during the Pan-Commonwealth Forum on Open Learning (PCF).
 Colleagues in open, distance and technology-enabled learning are encouraged to attend the PCF and make a submission for the awards based on the requirements under the three types.

-There are two award categories for recognition of excellence in open and distance education materials - 1) Print, electronically delivered materials or other low-cost media materials, such as audio, video, or a combination of these; and 2) open educational resources (OER) – innovative creation and adaptation.
+There are two categories of awards for recognition of excellence in open and distance education materials: 1) Innovations in print, electronically delivered materials, or other low-cost media materials, such as audio, video or a combination of these; and 2) Open educational resources (OER) – innovative creation and adaptation.
 COL presents one award in each category.
 Learn more

-The President of COL appoints a three-member judging panel for each award category.
-Only one of the three adjudicators is a member of the Staff or Board of COL.
+- The President of COL appoints a three-member judging panel for each award category.
+Only one of the three adjudicators is a member of COL Staff.

-Only complete entries will be considered by the judging panels.
+- Only complete submissions will be considered by the judging panels.

-The panels reserve the right not to make awards in one or more categories and will not exceed the maximum number of awards stated for each category.
+- The panels reserve the right not to make an award in one or more categories and will not exceed the maximum number of awards stated for each category.

-Except for the award recipients, no prior notification of the adjudication results will be made.
+- Except for the award recipients, no prior notification of the adjudication results will be made.
 Award recipients are expected to treat the notification as confidential until the announcement is made at PCF.

-COL will not normally cover travel and accommodation costs for attendance at the Forum and presentation ceremony, except for the recipients of the Distance Learning Experience Awards.
+- COL will not normally cover travel and accommodation costs for award recipients to PCF, except for the recipients under the Distance or Online Learning Experience Award.